seshuk/seshuk.github.io/_posts/2018-04-15-power-of-habits.md

 ![habit_img1.png]({{site.baseurl}}/img/habit_img1.png)

-As a first step we need to identify these components of any habit that we want to improve and change and then work on them.
+As a first step, we need to identify these components of any habit that we want to improve and change and then work on them.

-One of the idea is to restructure or replace some of the bad things with something better in the above loop.
+One of the ideas is to restructure or replace some of the bad things with something better in the above loop.

-As an example if we have a habit of eating some junk food every day at 3 pm.
-We need to fist identify the cue, the routine and the reward.
-Try to identiy if the queue is hunger or just an urge to take a break or something else and if its an urge to take a break, instead of picking something to eat, try to change that behavior with some other action, like drinking water or just taking a stretch or a walk out side of office or talking to a colleague for few minutes, or switching to different types of food to see if your sense of reward is still apparent.
+As an example, if we have a habit of eating some junk food every day at 3 pm.
+We need to first identify the cue, the routine and the reward.
+Try to identify if the queue is hunger or just an urge to take a break or something else and if its an urge to take a break, instead of picking something to eat, try to change that behavior with some other action, like drinking water or just taking a stretch or a walk outside of office or talking to a colleague for few minutes, or switching to different types of food to see if your sense of reward is still apparent.

-To me some of the case studies used by corporations to influence consumer behavior by making something a habit was fascinating and sometimes eye opening for example the success of Ad industry to change people behavior to brush their teeth every day and what Target and some casinos did to track their employee habits etc was very interesting to read.
+To me some of the case studies used by corporations to influence consumer behaviour by making something a habit was fascinating and sometimes eye-opening for example the success of Ad industry to change people behaviour to brush their teeth every day and what Target and some casinos did to track their employee habits etc was very interesting to read.

 I would say this is recommended for anyone who is interested in changing their habits for good.